alexandrglm/AnimePigmentsPreservationProject/engine/articles_processor/todos/article_165_eng.md

 Well, since the statute of limitations has passed (has it?), I'll talk about it - these works were so-called "other company work" during my time at Toei.
 So they were credited with concealed characters, or pen names, or false names, aliases.
 That was Kokuon Kunio.

 Working on other company productions while doing Toei Animation work, but being involved with productions meant not being half-hearted, not causing trouble for other staff - I resolved this and approached productions with the stance of giving 100% to Toei work and equally 100% to other company productions.
-However, it couldn't be like Toei work where I'd handle everything (color design & color direction inspection), so participation was like character color design only, or color design only - such forms of full participation.
+However, it couldn't be like Toei work where I'd handle everything (colour design & colour direction inspection), so participation was like character colour design only, or colour design only - such forms of full participation.

 Those in the industry understand well that Toei Animation and other productions have greatly different production methods and workplace systems.
 Toei is somewhat of a black box.
 Since almost all parts are made with basically in-house staff (including TAP), Toei's style has formed in production.
 That has good aspects, but I was interested in other productions' styles, and there were many good aspects not found at Toei.
 So I wanted to experience that and make it mine, and reflect that experience even slightly into Toei's system.
 With such personal convictions, I participated whenever asked.